phunt/demoSecureMCP/examples/curl-client/README.md

 # MCP Server Curl Client

-A shell-based client implementation for the Secure MCP Server using only `curl` commands.
+A shell-based client implementation for the demoSecureMCP using only `curl` commands.
 This demonstrates OAuth 2.0 client credentials flow and secure API interaction without any programming language dependencies.

 ## Overview